 The extraordinary success of Deep Mind’s AlphaGoZero at the game of Go advanced the practical possibilities of AI to an unprecedented level.
 AlphaGoZero is a machine-learning system that in a short amount of time became a world master of the complex game of Go.

 This was the first AI to learn on its own.
 More precisely, AlphaGoZero played completely random games against itself and learned from the results.
 Thus, it was able to beat world champion Lee Se-dol by 100 games to 0.
 At that time, DeepMind lead researcher David Silver said that achieving this level of performance in the complex context of Go “should mean that we can now start to tackle some of the most challenging problems for humanity.“

 2018 | OpenAI

 Elon Musk’s research group OpenAI created a bot that beat top players in Dota 2.
 The bot was actually an algorithmic team, called OpenAI Five.
 Each algorithm used a neural network to learn how to play the Dota 2 game and cooperated with its AI teammates.
-The algorithms learnt by playing against different versions of themselves and did not use imitation learning or tree search.
+The algorithms learned by playing against different versions of themselves and did not use imitation learning or tree search.

-OpenAI’s breakthrough started a major new direction for AI, since algorithms usually operate independently.
+OpenAI’s breakthrough started a major new direction for AI since algorithms usually operate independently.
 According to the researchers at OpenAI, “this is a step towards building AI systems which accomplish well-defined goals in messy, complicated situations involving real humans.”

 Thanks to these breakthroughs, many AI milestones have now been reached, making us take seriously the possibility of witnessing superintelligence in our lifetime.
-With AI creating artwork, writing literature, deciphering Vatican’s Secret Archives, predicting earthquakes or anticipating patients coming out of coma, superintelligence seems more like a question of “when” than “if”.
+With AI creating artwork, writing literature, deciphering Vatican’s Secret Archives, predicting earthquakes or anticipating patients coming out of the coma, superintelligence seems more like a question of “when” than “if”.